Neural Importance Resampling: A Practical Sampling Strategy for Neural Quantum States: Numerical experiments

 \subsection{Transverse field Ising model}

 In this section, we present the results of numerical experiments performed on the paradigmatic two-dimensional transverse-field Ising (TFI) model.
 The Hamiltonian for this system is given by:

 where $\langle j,k\rangle$ denotes pairs of nearest-neighbor sites on the lattice, $\hat{\sigma}_x^j$ and $\hat{\sigma}_z^j$ are Pauli matrices acting on site $j$, and $g$ is the strength of the transverse field.
 The first term favors spin alignment along the $z$-axis, promoting the ferromagnetic order, while the second term controls quantum fluctuations that compete with this order and drive the system towards the paramagnetic phase.
 On an infinite square lattice the phase transitions between these regimes occurs at $g\approx3.0444$ \cite{TFI_phase_transition_2002}, and due to the quantum-to-classical mapping the transition belongs to the 3D classical-Ising universality class.
-Thus, the FTI model provides a very suitable benchmark problem that combines conceptual simplicity with nontrivial behavior.
-In all subsequent computations, we use an $8\times8$ square lattice with open boundaries, unless stated otherwise.
+Thus, the TFI model provides a very suitable benchmark problem that combines conceptual simplicity with nontrivial behavior.

+The largest TFI lattice considered in this work is $8\times8$, which may seem small for modern methods.
+However, to target multiple low-energy states the Hilbert space must be extended (see Sec. \ref{sec:multistate_nqs}).
+For three states, the system effectively has 192 sites, which is comparable in size to a $14\times14$ lattice.